 Figuring out a school’s COA matters because it can help students figure out the net price they’ll pay for school.
 The net price is what a student will pay out of pocket to attend an institution.
 How does a student get from cost of attendance to net cost?
 Expected family contribution.

 Expected family contribution is a number that a college or university uses to calculate a student’s expected amount of financial aid.
-The formula to calculate the expected family contribution is established by law and includes not only information provided on the FAFSA® but also:
+The formula to calculate the expected family contribution is established by law and includes not only information provided on the Free Application for Federal Student Aid (FAFSA®) but also:

 • Taxed and untaxed income